 Please read the description as well before ordering.

 If you’re looking to brighten up your fall garden, consider giving this late-flowering form of orange coneflower a try.
 It starts blooming even later than Rudbeckia fulgida var. deamii, continuing from late August well into October (at least in my southeastern Pennsylvania garden).
 The plants usually top out at about 30 inches tall, with small but abundant, dark-centered golden flowers that attract butterflies and dark seedheads that supply food for birds.
 This variety combines beautifully with asters and warm-season ornamental grasses, such as little bluestem (Schizachyrium scoparium) and prairie dropseed (Sporobolus heterolepis).
+Native to parts of eastern and central US.
 Full sun to light shade.
 Perennial; Zones 4 to 9.

-Collected in early to mid October 2021.
+Collected in mid October 2022.
 At least 20 seeds.
+Ecotype unknown.